 How to Protect Yourself

-2. Check if the company is a NETCC Approved Seller.
+- Check whether the company is a SEANZ member.

-4. Get multiple quotes and compare equipment brands and warranty terms — not just price.
+- Get multiple quotes and compare equipment brands and warranty terms, not just price.

 Choose EFS Solar with Confidence

-EFS Solar is CEC accredited, NETCC approved, and has served thousands of customers across New Zealand.
+EFS Solar's installations are carried out by licensed electrical workers, and the EFS group brings the experience of more than 20,000 installations across Australasia.
 We only use Tier 1 panels and inverters, and we back every installation with comprehensive warranties.